Miró's Chicago: History

 The sculpture is located in small plaza named "Brunswick Plaza" located outside of the Cook County Administration Building (originally known as the "Brunswick Building").
 Architect Bruce Graham had begun talks with Miró about designing a sculpture for its exterior plaza during the early stages of the building's design.
 In 1965, Graham commissioned Miró to work on designing ta sculpture for the building's plaza.
 This was the first large-scale public sculpture Miro had designed.
 In 1969, the Brunswick Corporation further-commissioned Miró to design the sculpture, but they decided not to proceed with its construction due to costs.
 The original bronze model of Miró's Chicago is currently in the collection of the Milwaukee Art Museum.

 Chicago Mayor Jane Byrne reached an agreement in which the city would provide funds for the sculpture's construction conditional upon 50% of funding being provided by other contributors.
 Sufficient funding commitments were secured from several institutions, foundations and individuals, and construction was begun.
 Miró reduced the cost of its construction donating his design to the city, with the names of the contributors included in the specification.
 Miró donated his design to leave the sculpture as a gift to the residents of Chicago.
 The City of Chicago ultimately contributed $250,000, and the majority funding came from the other donors.
 One of the donors was the SOM Foundation (connected the architecture firm Skidmore, Owings, and Merrill, which designed the Brunswick Building).
 The completed sculpture was unveiled on April 20, 1981, which was Miro's eighty-eighth birthday.
-A grand unveiling ceremony had been organized by Mayor Byrne the would have included a performance by the Chicago Symphony Orchestra, but windy weather that day led to a scaling-back of the festivities at the unveiling to a more understated event with a brief speech by Byrne.
+A grand unveiling ceremony had been organized by Mayor Byrne that would have included a performance by the Chicago Symphony Orchestra, but windy weather that day led to a scaling-back of the festivities at the unveiling to a more understated event with a brief speech by Byrne.